peacej/blog6/content/pages/ai-art.md

 ![image]({static}/images/4078242513_Pop_art_of_daft_punk_at_a_vaporwave_neon_futuristic_cyberpunk_Tokyo__bustling_street_at_night_cyberart_by_liam_wong__rendered_in_octane__3d_render__trending_on_cgsociety__blender_3d.png)

-To generate a video of changing anime faces, I interpolated in the latent space of the [Waifu Diffusion](https://github.com/harubaru/waifu-diffusion) model (fine-tuned from [Stable Diffusion](https://github.com/CompVis/stable-diffusion)):
+To generate a video of changing anime faces, I interpolated in the latent space of the [Waifu Diffusion](https://github.com/harubaru/waifu-diffusion) model (fine-tuned from [Stable Diffusion](https://github.com/CompVis/stable-diffusion)).
+I plan to publish a paper about the methods I used.

 <div class="youtube" align="center">
 <iframe width="512" height="512" src="https://www.youtube.com/embed/lkdqfyDCK70" frameborder="0"></iframe>